genepattern/OutSplice/docs/v1/index.md

 ### Genome Annotation Parameters

 - **genome annotation**
     - Select the genome and transcript annotations.
-This provides will set values for the  genome, annottion and transcript annotations for common settings such as Hg19, Hg38, mm10 or mm39.
+This provides will set values for the  genome, annotation and transcript annotations for Hg19, Hg38, mm10 or mm39.

 ### Advanced Parameters